hydpy-dev/hydpy/hydpy/docs/rst/HydPy-L.rst

 ================

-*HydPy* implements a close but not exact emulation of the central routines of the ´LARSIM`_ model, applied by many forecasting centres in Germany and some neighbouring countries.
+*HydPy* implements a close but not exact emulation of the central routines of the `LARSIM`_ model, applied by many forecasting centres in Germany and some neighbouring countries.
 The version 1 application models of *HydPy-L* agree very well with a LARSIM configuration called LARSIM-ME ("ME" stands for Middle Europe), used by the `German Federal Institute of Hydrology (BfG)`_